tpol47/green-github/README.md

 # GreenGitHub
 Python script that performs git operations.
-Schedule a daily run of this script to make your contribution breakdown a field of green (repository containing script must be public).
+Schedule a daily run of this script to make your contribution breakdown a field of green (repository containing script must be public & device running script must have internet connection).

 **Process:** <br/>
 1) Discards all remote changes and pulls from master <br/>